 Shortly after World War II, the Space Race between the United States and the Soviet Union inspired Argentinian artist Raquel Forner to create paintings that ooze with optimism about space travel.

-Something amazing is waiting to be discovered
+Something amazing waits to be discovered

 A new era has been born in America, and it demands to be expressed in new forms.
 The rush of rockets through space….the speed of high-powered cars….the crowding of extraordinary skyscrapers….the rotating electronic billboards.
 They all have another message besides the material one.